-Some people experience chest discomfort after an endoscopy.
+Some people experience chest pain or discomfort after an endoscopy.
 This can happen due to the gas surgeons use to inflate the stomach during the procedure.
-The pain may feel similar to trapped wind.

 If this is the cause, the pain should be mild and go away in a few days.
 Some treatments doctors carry out during an endoscopy may also result in symptoms.